cram9030/beam_bending_visualizations/README.md

 # Beam Bending Animations

-This repository contains Manim animations for a 10-minute teaching demonstration on beam bending, designed for first-year engineering students at the University of Southampton (FEEG1002 module).
+This repository contains Manim animations for a 10-minute teaching demonstration on beam bending, designed for first-year engineering students.

 ## Project Overview